simondlevy/Hackflight/README.md

 [params](https://github.com/simondlevy/hackflight/blob/master/include/config.hpp#L25-L43).
 As
 with Baseflight, you get a gyro auto-calibration sequence on startup, indicated by  steady green LED that turns off when the calibration is done.
-You can re-calibrate the gyro by putting the collective (left) stick in full upper-left and the cyclic (right) in full center-down position.
-You can calibrate the accelerometer with collective lower-left and cyclic center-down.
+You can re-calibrate the accelerometer and gyroscope by putting the collective (left) stick in full lower-left and the cyclic (right) in full center-down position.
 As usual, collective lower-right arms the board, and lower-left disarms it, as indicated by the red LED.
 The green LED will flash when the board is tilted by more than 25 degrees.

 Although Hackflight was designed to be &ldquo;headless&rdquo; (no configurator program), it is useful to get some visual feedback on things like vehicle orientation and RC receiver